-Once an investor starts claiming depreciation, they can expect an improvement in their cash flow.
+When an investor starts claiming depreciation, they can reduce their tax liability.

-This is because depreciation essentially lowers taxable income, meaning more money back in an investor’s pocket at tax time.
+This is because depreciation essentially lowers their taxable income, meaning they may be able to put more more money back in their pocket at tax time.

 Here are just a few: